shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 {==

-Your app is now powered by {{config.extra.arcana.product_name}} gasless transactions.
+Your app is now powered by gasless transactions built using the {{config.extra.arcana.company_name}} SDKs.

 ==}